QuentinRa/blog.quentinra.dev/cybersecurity/red-team/_knowledge/topics/file_transfer.md

 $ python3 -m uploadserver 443 --server-certificate cert.pem
 ```

-And make the client use it to upload the file.
+And make the host with the file use it to upload the file.

 #### Download From SMB Share

-You can use `copy` to download a file from a share:
+You can use `copy` to download a file from a share on the host:

 ```shell!
 PS> copy \\HOST_IP\share_name\file_path